Grounds & Maintenance

 The City of Mount Airy Parks and Recreation Grounds Maintenance Division sets our city apart from others its size.
 How many others with a population of 10,000 offers 6.6 miles of greenways, 7 parks, 8 ball fields and plantings of over 12,000 annuals in public landscape beds?
 We are proud to hear comments from citizens and visitors alike about how flowers, parks and greenways make them feel welcomed and appreciated.
 People are attracted to attractive places.
 People are attracted to places they can use.
 We celebrate the use of our parks, greenways and cemetery.
 In the Grounds Maintenance Division, we make a statement: someone cares about this place!
 We all unite in wanting someone to care about us.
 People feel better about themselves and their community when they are surrounded by beautiful plants and clean usable parks.
 The Grounds Maintenance Division encourages citizens to get outside – enjoy changing seasons, tall trees, birds, flowers, bees and butterflies.
 Play pickle ball, fish, kayak, bike and walk your dog.
 We believe in the powerful connection between people and nature and are excited to be a part of what links the two together in our city.

-Michella J. Huff is the Grounds & Maintenance/ Cemetery Supervisor.
-She also serves as staff liaison to the Appearance Commission and the Cemetery Commission.
-She is responsible for selling grave plots as well as laying off plots.
+Luke Danley is the Grounds & Maintenance/ Cemetery Supervisor.
+Luke also serves as staff liaison to the Appearance Commission and the Cemetery Commission.
+He is responsible for selling grave plots as well as laying off plots.
 The city also has a 68-niche columbarium that can hold cremation remains.
 View costs of plot / niche here.

 Divisions & Staff